DTM-Tools/exome_v1.0/README.md

 *Publication citation pending
 ```

 **DTM-Tools is for research use only and is in continuous development**.
-Please contact the DTM-Tools developer at <celina.montemayorgarcia@nih.gov> wiith questions.
+Please contact the DTM-Tools developer at <celina.montemayor@transfusiongenomics> wiith questions.
 We welcome all comments and contributions.